 Follow the companies you would like to work for and the important specialists in your industry.
 Comment on their posts, express your opinion when it is relevant and you will be noticed.

-Be open for any connections as you never know who will lead you to the future job.
+Be open to any connections as you never know who will lead you to the future job.
 More contacts give more opportunities.

 5. Quality Over Quantity